Random Forests for time-fixed and time-dependent predictors: The DynForest R package: How to use DynForest R package with a survival outcome?

-CIF of a single tree is not meant to be interpreted alone.
-The CIF should be average over all trees of the random forest.
-For a subject, estimated CIF over the random forest is obtained by averaging all the tree-specific CIF of the tree-leaf where the subject belongs.
-For instance, for subject 104, we display in Figure \ref{fig:DynForestR_CIF} the tree-specific CIF for the 9 first trees where this subject is used to grow the trees.
+In this example, we display in figure \ref{fig:DynForestRCIF} for subject 104 the tree-specific CIF for the 9 first trees where this subject is used to grow the trees.
 This figure shows how the estimated CIF can be differ across the trees and requires to be averaged as each is calculated from information of the few subjects belonging to a leaf.